SamR5/Logo-interpreter/README.md

  - Movements

-        FORWARD N   # goes forward by N pixels, can be shorten to FD N BACKWARD N  # goes backward by N pixels, can be shorten to BD N SETXY X Y   # move the turtle to the position (X, Y)
+        FORWARD N   # goes forward N pixels, can be shorten to FD N BACKWARD N  # goes backward N pixels, can be shorten to BD N SETXY X Y   # move the turtle to the position (X, Y)
  - Rotations

-        RIGHT A    # turn right by A degrees, can be shorten to RT A LEFT -A    # turn left by -A degrees, can be shorten to LT -A
+        RIGHT A         # turn right A degrees, can be shorten to RT A LEFT A          # turn left A degrees, can be shorten to LT A SETHEADING X    # set heading to X degrees (anticlockwise with 0=east) SETHEADING N    # set heading to North (valid with NSEW)
  - Loops

         REPEAT N [FD 10 RT 60]  # repeat the instructions between brackets N times
  - States

-        PENUP   # stop recording the path (don't erase the previous), can be shorten to PU PENDOWN # start recording the path, can be shorten to DP
+        PENUP   # stop path recording path, can be shorten to PU PENDOWN # resume path recording, can be shorten to DP
  - Other

+        RANDOM N            # a random integer between 0 and N (included) RANDOM A B          # a random integer between A and B (included)
-        # one line comment, everything until newline don't affect the program
+        # one line comment, everything after don't affect the program
         #*
         multiline comment
         *#